tier4/AutowareArchitectureProposal.iv/simulator/util/dummy_perception_publisher/README.md

 ## Purpose

-This node publishes the result of the dummy detection with the type of perception. f `real_use_param_` is True, the data containing the Feature is delivered, and if False, the data without the Feature is delivered.
+This node publishes the result of the dummy detection with the type of perception.
+If `real_use_param_` is True, the data containing the Feature is delivered, and if False, the data without the Feature is delivered.

 ## Inner-workings / Algorithms